-PAP is an alternative to the formal disciplinary process for an impaired professional and encourages individuals to seek help for their impairment through a non-disciplinary contract.
-As of March, 2017, there are $\underline{38}$ nurse professionals (Advanced Practice Nurse Prescriber, Registered Nurse, Licensed Practical Nurse, and Nurse - Midwife) enrolled in the PAP.
+PAP is a program for impaired professionals that encourages individuals to seek help for their impairment through a non-disciplinary contract.
+As of March 2018, there are 32 nurse professionals (Advanced Practice Nurse Prescriber, Registered Nurse, Licensed Practical Nurse, and Nurse - Midwife) enrolled in the PAP.